ashleymader/ashleymader.github.io/_posts/2020-12-14-the_more_you_know.markdown

 # Ideation
 My idea started with the desire to find a void in my everyday life as a student, then fill it.
 Not only did I want to build something useful to me, I wanted to leave a lasting contribution to my classmates - a product that others might use at Flatiron after I’m gone.
-The idea came when I found myself constantly reaching back to learning resources used by classmates, but these sources were posted on a shared google spreadsheet, often poorly organized and sometimes lacking quality.
+The idea came when I found myself constantly reaching back to learning resources used by classmates, but these sources were posted on a shared google spreadsheet, often lacking quality descriptions and no feedback feature.
 Surely there has to be a better way for us to share educational sources.
 Thus was born Sorgente.

 # The Name
 The word sorgente is an Italian word meaning “source.”
 Also fitting as the Flatiron building in New York is owned by an Italian real estate investment firm called [Sorgente Group](https://sorgentegroupofamerica.com/).